 As an undergraduate at Harvey Mudd College, Keith studied electrical, computer, chemical and mechanical engineering, simultaneously completing the requirements for a major in Economics at Claremont McKenna College.
 He also worked with thin film inductive and magnetoresistive disk drive technologies as a design and product engineer at Applied Magnetics Corporation.

-- Genentech, Inc. v.
+Genentech, Inc. v.
 Celltrion, Inc.; Genentech, Inc. v.
 Sandoz, Inc. Representing Genentech, Inc. and Biogen Inc. in district court and inter partes review (IPR) proceedings, and in various “patent dances” under the Biologics Price Competition and Innovation Act (BPCIA), relating to the blockbuster drug Rituxan® (rituximab), an antibody treatment for certain types of cancer and autoimmune diseases.
-Successfully defended Genentech and Biogen against nearly 30 IPR petitions attacking Genentech and Biogen patents.
+Successfully defended Genentech and Biogen against more than two dozen IPR petitions attacking Genentech and Biogen patents.
 Secured numerous non-institution decisions, adverse judgments against petitioners, and final written decisions rejecting the attacks on all claims.

 - AIDS Healthcare Foundation Inc. v.
 Gilead Sciences, Inc. Served as counsel to Gilead Sciences in a case in the U.S. District Court for the Northern District of California seeking declaratory judgment of patent invalidity and alleged violations of the Sherman Act, the Cartwright Act, the California Business and Professions Code § 17200 and Nevada Unfair Trade Practices Law.
 The court granted Gilead’s motion to dismiss all claims, and plaintiff is appealing.